-Check out the following information for helpful hints and reminders about living off-campus:
+Check out the following information for helpful hints about living off-campus:

 - Tenants' Rights and Responsibilities